 Wearing appropriate clothes, shoes and gloves while riding a motorcycle is also recommended.
 Protective, reflective garments can help shield riders not only from the elements, but they also act as a layer of protection from the pavement should an accident occur.

 Just like motorcyclists, bicyclists are susceptible to serious injuries and death if an accident takes place.
 Many motorists may not be aware that under Florida law, if they are attempting to pass an individual riding a bike, they must leave at least three feet between them and the cyclists when passing.

 Since bikers enjoy the same roadway rights as those in motor vehicles, they are also required to obey the same traffic laws.
 This means that cyclists are required to stop a red lights and stop signs, ride with the traffic and yield the right-of-way when entering a road, among other things.

 Cyclists are also required to ride as close to the right-hand edge or curb of the roadway when they are not traveling at the same speed as other vehicles.
 Additionally, cyclists traveling on one-way streets that have two or more lanes are permitted to ride as close to the left-hand edge as possible.

 Individuals who ride bikes are encouraged to check with their local governments, as some cities, counties and municipalities have their own ordinances and regulations with respect to bike riding.
-If you or someone you love has sustained injuries from a bike or motorcycle crash, do not hesitate to contact the Law Offices of David I. Fuchs as soon as possible.
+If you or someone you love has sustained injuries from a bike or motorcycle crash, do not hesitate to contact David I. Fuchs, Injury & Accident Lawyer, P.A. as soon as possible.